StatisticsHealthEconomics/HTAinRmanifesto/README.md

 Then these are translated to actual tests in the target language, such as the `testthat` packages examples [here](https://github.com/StatisticsHealthEconomics/HTAinRmanifesto/blob/main/test_case_example/testthat_example.R).

+For tests using random numbers the same seed must be used.

 ### References